 No. Beneficiaries are not required to complete and sign the Scope of Appointment form prior to participating at a sales event because they are not personal/individual appointments.

-3. Can an SOA be collected at a Sales and/or Educational Event for a future appointment?
+3. Can an SOA be collected at an Educational Event for a future appointment?